Investing

 ← Back to Insights

-When Ajim Capital backed Raenest at pre-seed, the multi-currency payments opportunity for African professionals was still a thesis, not a proven market.
-Their $14.3M total funding — capped by a Series A led by QED Investors — is a case study in what happens when operator support meets patient capital and the right timing.
+Ajim Capital backed Raenest at pre-seed when multi-currency payments for African professionals was still a thesis, not a proven market.
+Their subsequent growth and $14.3M in total funding, capped by a Series A led by QED Investors, is a lesson in what early conviction, the right founding team, and patient capital can produce.

 Why We Invested at Pre-Seed

-The Raenest investment came down to three things: a founder with genuine insight into a problem she'd lived personally, a market timing signal we'd been watching for 18 months, and a model that had already worked in analogous markets.
+The Raenest investment came down to three things: a founder with genuine insight into a problem she had lived personally, a market timing signal we had been watching for 18 months, and a model that had already worked in analogous markets.

 We made the investment before there was revenue, before there was meaningful product, and before institutional investors had noticed the category.
 That is the pre-seed thesis, executed.

-There's a version of "founder-friendly VC" that is mostly passive: write the check, attend the board meeting, don't interfere.
-That's not what we do.
+There is a version of founder-friendly VC that is mostly passive: write the check, attend the board meeting, stay out of the way.
+That is not what we do.

 From the Raenest investment onwards, our involvement was active and specific.
 We worked closely on fundraising narrative — how to position the round, which investors to target, how to sequence the process.
 We provided introductions to potential enterprise customers.
-We shared data from our business model database on how analogous companies had priced, structured, and grown their products.
+We shared data from our business model research on how analogous companies had priced, structured, and grown their products in comparable markets.

 None of this replaces what a strong founding team does.
-But it compresses timelines and reduces the cost of mistakes that don't need to be made if you've seen the pattern before.
+But it compresses timelines and reduces the cost of mistakes that do not need to be made if you have seen the pattern before.

 Eunice Ajim